With S3 Browser, you can reliably

 First, you can enable data integrity checking when uploading files.
 When this option is turned on,

-custom information for an each file).
+custom information for each file).

 Later, when you download the file, S3 Browser can extract the hash from the metadata

-and compare it with the hash calculated.
+and compare it with the calculated hash.

-Another way is to disable multipart uploads in Tools, Options, General, but this could reduce the speed of your uploads.
+Another option is to disable multipart uploads in Tools, Options, General.
+However, this may reduce

-The method described below allows you to fix file hashes for files up to the 5Gb in size.
+The method described below allows you to fix file hashes for files up to 5 GB in size.

-There is no way to fix hashes for files over 5Gb in size, you can only re-upload them with
+There is no way to fix hashes for files over 5 GB in size.
+You can only re-upload them with

 data integrity checking for uploads enabled or select the Flexible mode for data integrity checking for downloads.

-To fix the hashes for files up to the 5Gb in size:
+To fix the hashes for files up to 5 GB in size:

-- Select one or multiple files
+Select one or multiple files.

-- Open the Http Headers tab and click Apply
+Open the Http Headers tab and click Apply.